ExtremeFLOW/neko-top/examples/rugby_ball/README.md

 updates in the `fluid_scheme.f90`, `fluid_pnpn.f90` etc, and these changes should be reflected in `adjoint_scheme.f90` and `adjoint_pnpn.f90` etc.

+### A big copy of `src/common/user_intf.f90` but for the adjoint
+This will basically give us all the same user functionality for the adjoint as we have for the primal.
+In particular, BCs come to mind (check the passive scalar) but also ICs etc would be good.

 ## Todo (in general):
 - There are a ton more minor comments written throughout the source code here, so I'm sure some have been missed in this `readme.md`